Economy > Trade Stats: compare key data on Egypt & United Kingdom

 - With US > US > Exports of writing and art supplies: US exports of writing and art supplies, USD Thousands, 2004

-- With US > US imports of automotive tires and tubes: US imports of automotive tires and tubes, USD Thousands, 2004
+- With US > US imports of motorcycles and parts: US imports of motorcycles and parts, USD Thousands, 2004

 - With US > US > Exports of agriculture-manufactured > Other: US exports of agriculture-manufactured, other, USD Thousands, 2004